Interested in starting an LLC in Kentucky?

 Step 4: Request a copy of the Certificate of LLC Registration

-After the Secretary of State approves your LLC formation documents, you want to get a certified copy of the registration certificate for your records.
-You may also need to present a certificate copy when opening a business bank account or obtaining a business loan.
+After the Secretary of State approves your LLC formation documents, you want to get a certified copy to keep with your records.
+You may also need it to open a business bank account or get a loan.

-In Kentucky, you will complete the Request for Corporate Documents and pay a $10 fee for the first five pages and $0.50 for each additional page.
+In Kentucky, use the Request for Corporate Documents form.
+There is a $10 fee for the first five pages, and if needed, $0.50 for each additional page.

 Step 5: Create an LLC operating agreement